atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 Although these issues are Jira specific, they are exasperated on account of the significantly reduced startup times for Jira when running in a Kubernetes cluster.
 As such these issues can have an impact on horizontal scaling if [you don't take the correct approach](../../userguide/resource_management/RESOURCE_SCALING/#scaling-jira-safely).

 ## Bamboo

-!!!warning "Under active development"

-    Bamboo is currently under active development and should not be used for production based deployments.

 There are a number of known limitations relating to Bamboo Data Center, these are documented below.

 ### Deployment